 In this paper, we have applied Wu and Li's distributed algorithm for broadcasting in a connected dominating set in a given ad hoc wireless network.
 The connected dominating set is selected based on the node degree and the energy level of each host.
-We also introduce the distance rule and two extended distance rules in order to further reduce network broadcasting energy consumption where node can adjust transmission power.
 In the broadcasting process, only dominating hosts are responsible for retransmitting the broadcast packet.
-The objective is to devise a selection scheme (for dominating hosts) so that the overall energy consumption is balanced in the network, and at the same time, a relatively small connected dominating set is generated.
+The objective is device a selection scheme (for dominating hosts) so that the overall energy consumption is balanced in the network, and at the same time, a relatively small connected dominating set is generated.
 A simulation study has been conducted to compare the life span of the network under different selection policies.
-The results have shown that for the fixed energy consumption d and d' the energy rule is a winner as of longer network lifespan before first node depleted.
-For the variable energy consumption model where nodes can adjust their transmission power.
-The extended distance rule is a winner as of longer network life time.
+The results have shown that the proposed approach based on energy level is clearly the best in terms of the longer life span of the network.
 Our future work will perform more in depth simulation under different settings.
-Experiments also show that all extended rules do not introduce much transmission latency according to overall average and maximum number of hops.

-Although host mobility gives sufficient flexibility in choosing gateway nodes based on their energy levels, such flexibility is very limited in an ad hoc wireless networks with static hosts (such as sensor networks).
+Although host mobility gives sufficient flexibility in chosing gateway nodes based on their energy levels, such flexibility is very limited in an ad hoc wireless networks with static hosts (such as sensor networks).
 That is, the selection of nodes to form a connected dominating set is limited to a special subset of nodes.
 Clearly, these nodes tend to be depleted sooner than the other nodes.
 Ways to handle this situation will be part of our future work.